 It takes work for a house to run smoothly.
 We tried to instill in our girls from an early age the importance of helping around the house and doing their part.

 We are only hurting our children when we do not teach them a solid work ethic.
-There is satisfaction to be had in a job well down.
+There is a satisfaction to be had in a job well down.
 Not to mention, when we exclude our children from chores, we are depriving them of valuable life skills and setting them up for embarrassment later in life.

 Also, an important thing to remember is to praise each child for their hard work, tailoring the praise to their specific skill set.
-Or if they are struggling in a certain chore, point out the effort they are putting in.
+Or if they are struggling in a particular chore, point out the effort they are putting in.

 This builds confidence and lets them know you see their hard work and their contribution to the family.
 This also builds a sense of community that I feel is so important.